 \section{Practical Implications}

-Developing an agent UQ framework is not merely a theoretical exercise but a prerequisite for deploying LLM agents in non-deterministic real environments.
-We outline implications for \textit{frontier LLM research} and three specialized domains: \textit{healthcare}, \textit{coding}, and \textit{robotics}, in which agent UQ may have profound downstream effects, thereby incentivizing policymakers, practitioners, and researchers.
+Developing the agent UQ framework is not merely a theoretical exercise but a prerequisite for deploying LLM agents in non-deterministic real environments.
+We outline implications for \textit{frontier LLM research} and three specialized domains: \textit{healthcare}, \textit{programming}, and \textit{robotics}, in which agent UQ may have profound downstream effects, thereby incentivizing policymakers, practitioners, and researchers.